gitcnd/cpy_shell/README.md

 Allow users to set, view, and use environment variables.

 ### Scripting
-Support for easily running Python, using progressive compilation, enabling running larger programs that woul not otherwise fit into RAM
+Support for easily running Python, using progressive compilation, enabling running larger programs that would not otherwise fit into RAM

 ### Aliases
 Allow users to create command aliases for frequently used commands.

 ### Help System
-Implement a `help` command that provides information about available commands and their usage.
+Implements a `help` command that provides information about available commands and their usage.

 ### User Customization
 Supports settings.toml for configuration and environment where users can customize their shell experience.